israelpablo/DatoMasivos/Final-project/README.md

 ```
 bank.show
 ```
-show the name of columms for verify
+show the name of columns for verify
 ```
 bank.columns
 ```